-Example metric calculations for array densities are given in table 3.
-As expected, programs based on arrays (determined by inspection) rank high: COEFF, LPACK, etc. The application versus whole program variations of this metric also show the relative impact of startup and library code: the Cellular Automaton (CA) program ranks very high in application only array density, but below the EMPTY program when considered as a whole program.
-This indicates that while the CA code itself makes extensive use of arrays (and even startup has a significant use of arrays), the library methods the CA program calls during runtime have a limited use of arrays.
+Example metric calculations for array densities are given in table III.
+As expected, programs based on arrays (determined by inspection) rank high: Coefficients, Linpack, etc. The application versus whole program variations of this metric also show the relative impact of startup and library code; the Cellular Automaton (CA) program ranks very high in application only array density, but below the empty program when considered as a whole program.
+This indicates that while the CA code itself makes extensive use of arrays, and even startup has a significant use of arrays, that the library methods the CA program calls during runtime have a limited use of arrays.
 In fact, while the CA code does consist almost entirely of array operations, it also emits an output description of its current state at each iteration, and the amount of code involved in doing this I/O significantly dilutes the relative number of array operations.
 An optimization that reduces the cost of array operations (such as removing bounds checks) may thus not realize as much overall benefit as a naive understanding of the algorithm/design of the benchmark may indicate.

 In Java, string operations usually reduce to operations on character arrays, and so one would expect string usage would skew results here (the data.[app]charArrayDensity.value metric shows the number of character array operations per kbc).
 This turns out not to be the case-intense usage of character arrays is largely confined to startup and library code.
-Since the actual character array for a string is a private field in the String class, almost all such operations are necessarily contained in the library code.
-Interestingly, the startup code is by far the most intense user of char arrays; none of our benchmarks of any significant duration/size actually have a char array density larger than the EMPTY program (even the benchmarks that do parsing, such as JAVAC and SBLCC).
+Since the actual character array for a string is a private field in the String class, almost all such operations are necessarily contained1 in the library code.
+Interestingly, the startup code is by far the most intense user of char arrays; none of our benchmarks of any significant duration/size actually have a char array density larger than the empty program (even the benchmarks that do parsing, such as javac and SableCC).

-The threshold for considering a program array intensive is not as clear as with some other metrics; our benchmarks, application or
+The threshold for considering a program array intensive is not as clear as with some other metrics; our benchmarks, application or whole, tend to be fairly evenly distributed over the range of reasonable density values.
+In our estimation, an application density in the high 90's identifies the majority of what one would intuitively call array intensive programs.